tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ### Compiling the project

+Open the solution "Tilted Online Framework.sln" found in (``Mod\Build\projects``).
 In the project, you can switch the configurations between `Skyrim`/`Fallout4`.
+Compile via the Menu Option "Build > Build Solution".
 In the end, all projects should be compiled successfully (maybe).

 ## Linking the files to the game